CoolSculpting ™–The Most popular non-surgical fat reduction treatment

 Laser-assisted lipolysis is used by SculpSure to heat fat cells to 42-48 degrees Celsius.
 With this method, contact cooling is necessary to prevent skin damage from the heat.

 Radiofrequency treatment is another method to heat fat and cause fat cell death.
 It heats tissue to 43-45 degrees Celsius for up to 45 minutes.
 Several devices currently on the market include Vanquish, truSculpt, and Venus Legacy.
+We use the Evolve RF Body Sculpting platform to destroy fat, tighten skin, and tone muscles.
+We often combine Evolve with CoolSculpting to optimize our body sculpting.

 High intensity focused electromagnetic technology is being tried as a potential technique for inducing fat reduction.
 Electromagnetic energy is used to stimulate muscle contractions, which may stimulate fat cell destruction.
 EMSculpt is one example of this type of technology.
 The ideal patient for this technology is still being established and those who respond best to this technology seem to have lower BMIs and less than 2.5 cm of pinchable fat.